 Frittata is a great way to get rid of leftovers or veggies on their last leg.
-I normally cook for just Tim and I, so I have tough choices to make when it comes to extra food.

 On fridge clean out day I find ghosts of last Monday trying to pass for kale or tomatoes.
 It’s hard to throw things out though, so I try to throw them into something instead.

 This dairy free frittata is made with mushrooms, red peppers, kale and sweet potato but you can use any veggies you like.
 I’ve used zucchini instead of kale in the past and it was equally delicious.

 Feel free to sprinkle on your favorite cheeses too.
 Dairy isn’t my friend (whomp whomp), but go to town if it’s yours.